 “When I came to the company, it had no automation so I created a test framework called Test Factory,” says Travelport’s lead quality analyst for automation, Graham England, who is based in Denver, Colorado.

-Travelport has had several different test tools but 16 years ago it moved to Quick Test Professional which is now Micro Focus Unified Functional Testing, now called Unified Functional Testing One (UFT One) and uses automated processes to identify bugs.
+Travelport has had several different test tools but 16 years ago it moved to Quick Test Professional which became now Micro Focus Unified Functional Testing,and now called UFT One and uses automated processes to identify bugs.
 UFT One has been its main focus ever since.

 Aimed at accelerating testing, another step in the journey was to implement the Scaled Agile Framework (SAFe) which divides work into three segments –Team, Program and Portfolio.
 Then a year ago, Travelport implemented the functional testing tool, Micro Focus LeanFT, now called UFT Developer.
 Targeted at test automation engineers and developers from agile teams, it fits well into the development environments and further accelerates testing.

 UFT Developer test creation is now being done in both Dot Net and Java.
 About 250 people create and execute automated tests and there are 40 different automation projects.
 Some 300 virtual machines that are used for conducting scheduled tests and for building new automated tests.

 “Our testing platform enables us to cover different projects, whether it’s a product coming out very rapidly that may want to have a test running every single day or pre-production on demand testing,” says England.

 Today’s position in Travelport’s automation journey sees automated testing being used on a significant proportion of projects and many people working with it to ensure quicker development times.